 conductor | educator | scholar

-William Southerland is conductor, music educator, and scholar based in Greensboro, NC.
-He is currently completing a Ph.D. in music education at the University of North Carolina at Greensboro, expecting to graduate in May, 2020.
-William holds degree in vocal music and choral conducting from Florida State University and UNCG, respectively, and completed a Level III Kodaly method certification from the North Carolina Kodaly Institute in 2016.
+Dr. William Southerland is conductor, music educator, and scholar based in Greensboro, NC.
+He holds a doctoral degree in music education and a master's degree in choral conducting from the University of North Carolina at Greensboro, and a bachelor's degree in vocal music from Florida State University.
+He completed a Level III Kodaly method certification from the North Carolina Kodaly Institute in 2016.

 Since 2013, William has served as Artistic Director for Choral Music at the Triad Pride Performing Arts where he conducts the Triad Pride Women's and Men's Choruses.
 These choruses perform throughout central North Carolina utilizing choral music performances to advocate for justice and equality for all people.
 These choruses have performed for numerous state and local leaders, major functions, as well as presenting several full-scale concerts each year.